camconrad/compensator/contracts/README.md

   - Updates the delegator's proposal stakes and total stakes.
   - Transfers the losing stake back to the delegator.
   - Emits a `LosingStakeReclaimed` event.

+- **`claimRewards()`**
+  Allows delegators to claim their accumulated rewards.
+  - Updates rewards first, then transfers COMP to the delegator.
+  - Requires the delegator to have pending rewards.
+  - Resets unclaimed rewards before transfer to prevent reentrancy.
+  - Emits a `ClaimRewards` event.

 - **`getPendingRewards(address delegator)`**
   Returns the amount of pending rewards for a delegator.